Shuvo1505/native-android-ChatMosphere/README.md

 # Getting Started

-1) To access this app, you'll need to create a ChatMosphere account using your emai
+1) To access this app, you'll need to create a ChatMosphere account using your email
 ----------------------------------------------------------------------------------------------------------------------

 # Features